Kenzo911/OS222/links.md

 # LINKS
 ## Week 00
 1. [Operating System Concepts slides version](https://www.os-book.com/OS10/slide-dir/index.html)<br>
 This PowerPoint version from the os Silberschatz's book helped me prepare for the weekly quiz.
-Since this version is smaller, it can save us sometimes and also easy to understand.
+Since this version is smaller, it can save us sometimes rather than the book version if you guys are in a hurry.
 2. [Last year os students repository](https://osp4diss.vlsm.org/osp-127.html)<br>
 This page is actually helpful not only on the first week, but also might help us every week. it can give us some clues on what should we focus on during that particular week.
 3. [Linux in 100 Seconds youtube video](https://www.youtube.com/watch?v=rrB13utjYV4)<br>